pandastrike/shred/ReadMe.md

 # Introduction

 Shred is an HTTP client library for node.js and the browser.
-Shred supports gzip, cookies, https, and redirects.
+Shred supports gzip, cookies, https, proxies, and redirects.

 # Installation